PowerMeep/GBA-PK-MMO/README.md

 **SPOS** - Sent by the client periodically to report its position to the server.
 Contains info such as MapID, position, facing, animation, gender, etc.
 Everything that is needed by another client to render this one.

+**EXIT** - Sent by the server to tell a client it should stop tracking another.
+This happens when they disconnect or when somebody moves to a different area that the server doesn't think they can be seen from.

 **GPOS** - Sent first by the server to request the position of the client.
 The client responds immediately with another `GPOS`.